xhyrom/discord-datamining/data/articles/normal/articles/18558039459991/content.md

 <p><strong>A:</strong> If you're seeing a "Sorry, This Payment Source Cannot Be Used for Redemption" error, that means that the payment method you've selected to cover the temporary $1 hold cannot be used for that purpose. </p>
 <p>Please keep in mind that prepaid payment methods, such as Gcash, cannot be used to cover temporary holds due to the nature of how prepaid payment methods function.</p>
 <p>For more information on temporary holds, please check out<a href="https://support.discord.com/hc/en-us/articles/4402712000663" target="_blank" rel="noopener noreferrer"> this article</a>!</p>
+<p id="docs-internal-guid-8db13f9b-7fff-65e4-e6f7-6799a45e839e"><strong>Q: I see a “Looks like this promotion has reached its maximum number of claims” error when trying to redeem my promo!</strong></p>
+<p>A: If you are seeing a “Looks like this promotion has reached its maximum number of claims” error, that means the maximum limit for claims of this promotion has been reached and this promotion can no longer be claimed.
+If you have claimed this Nitro promotion, you are still able to redeem it to your Discord account!</p>
+<p>Please note that the support team is unable to assist you if you run into this error and we are not able to increase the limit of claims.</p>
+<p><strong>Q: I see a “Looks like your email isn’t verified.
+Make sure to verify your email before claiming this gift.”</strong></p>
+<p>A: If you are seeing a “Looks like your email isn’t verified, make sure to verify your email before claiming this gift” error, you are trying to redeem this Nitro promotion on a Discord account with an email that hasn’t been verified yet.</p>
+<p>You can check out <a href="https://support.discord.com/hc/articles/213219267" target="_blank" rel="noopener noreferrer">this support article</a> on how to resend the email verification for your Discord account.
+If you need help setting up your Discord account, you can read our <a href="https://support.discord.com/hc/articles/360033931551" target="_blank" rel="noopener noreferrer">Getting Started article</a>.</p>
 <p><strong>Q: I’m having trouble with my Party Animals account.</strong></p>
 <p><strong>A:</strong> Reach out to Party Animals' support team: submit a ticket to <a href="https://support.partyanimals.com/" target="_blank" rel="noopener noreferrer">https://support.partyanimals.com/</a> or send an email to support@recreate.games</p>